sarika23196/demo-repo/README.md

 # Courses API

-There are topics, under which we have many courses.
+There are topics, under which we have many courses! we have 2 model classes.